gasleakdetector_web_logo

 Library files

-The library supplied by source code only.
-The user would be given a set of files in the form of a CMake project (repository).
+The library is supplied as source code only.
+The user is given a set of files in the form of a CMake project (repository).
 The repository structure is shown below:

 CMakeLists.txt ------------------- Main CMake file of the library.